 Temporarily Off Exhibit

-Known for their songs and once kept as cage birds, the Dhyal thrush is the national bird of Bangladesh.
+Known for beautiful and varied songs, the Oriental magpie-robin is the national bird of Bangladesh.
 Its image is used on paper currency.

 What They Eat

 Most of this bird’s diet consists of insects and their larvae.
-They will also eat fallen fruit, seeds, nectar from flowers and small animals such as geckos, fish, earthworms, crabs and spiders.
+It will also eat fallen fruit, seeds, nectar from flowers, and small animals such as geckos, fish, earthworms, crabs and spiders.

 Where They Live